joao-nunes/joao-nunes/README.md

 - 👋 Hi, I’m @joao-nunes
-- 👀 I’m interested in Data Science, Machine Learning, Deep Learning, and its applications in Medical Imaging and Computer Assisted Diagnosis (CAD) in the fields of neuroscience and cancer research
+- 👀 Currently, I do research on artificial intelligence.
+My main research interests include the broad fields of Machine Learning, Deep Learning, Spiking Neural Networks (SNNs), as well as well as their applications in medical imaging.
+My goal is to work in multidisciplinary teams at the intersection of computer science, artificial intelligence, biomedical engineering, and medicine.
-- 🌱 I’m currently learning Deep Learning and (Bio)Statistics
+- 🌱 I’m currently learning Algorithms and Data Structures.
 - 📫 How to reach me: nunes.joaodiogo@gmail.com

 <!---